Marine estate management strategy

 - Improving water quality and reducing litter

-- Planning for a changing climate
+- Planning for climate change

-- Reducing impacts on wildlife
+- Reducing impacts on threatened and protected species

-- Sustainable fishing and aquaculture
+- Ensuring sustainable fishing and aquaculture

 - Enabling safe and sustainable boating

-- Improving governance and enhancing social and economic benefits
+- Enhancing social, cultural and economic benefits

 - Coastal reforms and related coastal land use planning changes